Haybu/spring-boot-actuator-rsocket-proxy/README.md

 endpoints by setting `logging.level.io.agilehandy.actuator.rsocket.client=DEBUG` in your properties file.

-An endpoint route takes a form of: `baseRoot.endpointId.operation.[parameter-name *]` where the baseRoot defaults to "`actuator`" value.
+An endpoint route takes a form of: `baseRoot.endpointId.operation.[parameter-name *]` where the baseRoot defaults to `actuator` value.

 For example:
 *   to read a client health the route would look like `actuator.health.read`